nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 [^nitroplast] `https://en.wikipedia.org/wiki/Nitroplast`

-You're probably familiar with the phrase "Embrance, Extend, Extinguish" referring to the way proprietary systems can use and then destroy open ones.
+You're probably familiar with the phrase "Embrace, Extend, Extinguish" referring to the way proprietary systems can use and then destroy open ones.
 This may be happening here too: there's evidence that the functions in mitochondria are slowly migrating into the nuclear DNA and being lost from mitochondria.